AgentMC/Sao20/Translate/En/Part9.md

 "Senpai!
 That is the culprit of everything!"

-That moment when Ronye shouted and Kirito took a step towards a red flash.
+That moment when Ronye shouted, Kirito took a step towards a red flash.

 The gem rose into the sky with terrible momentum.